-Purring is a unique sound for parrots to make.
-It’s a good sign, however, as it signals affection.
-Not all birds purr, but those that do make the sound whenever they feel comfortable in their owners’ presence and are bonded with them.
+Purring is a unique sound that parrots make, signifying affection.
+Not all birds purr, but those that do make the sound when they feel comfortable in their owners’ presence and have bonded with them.

-Some parrots purr when snuggling into their owners or when they’re being petted, strengthening your connection with each other.
+Some parrots purr when snuggling into their owners or when they’re being petted, strengthening your connection.

 However, purring sounds similar to a low-pitched growl, which is a sign of anger and annoyance.
-Listen closely to your parrot to see whether you can distinguish between them.
+Listen closely to your parrot to determine if you can distinguish between the two sounds.

-You can also observe your bird’s demeanor for signs of either comfort or distress.
-This should help you figure out what noise it is you’re hearing.
-If your parrot’s happy, you’ll notice the following signs alongside what sounds like a purr:
+You can observe your bird’s demeanor for signs of either comfort or distress, and this should help you figure out what noise it is you’re hearing.
+If your parrot’s happy, you’ll notice the following signs:

 - Relaxed body posture

 - Flat or slightly raised crest